Color Fundamentals

 Red + Green + Blue = White

-- All colors combined = black (muddy brown in practice)
+- All three at full = black (muddy brown in practice)

-For web and UI design, you work with additive color (RGB).
+For web and UI work, you only touch additive color.
+RGB.

 Essential Terminology